ChenjieSU/always_learning_google_products/02-google_code_lab/README.md

 ### 1.5: Create conversational responses

 - Parameters (Dialogflow): values that Dialogflow parses from user input
-- Dialogflow intent:
+- Dialogflow intent: maps user input to the agent's static or dynamic response
-- Dialogflow webhook (fulfillment):
+- Dialogflow webhook (fulfillment): code for handling intents and returning a dynamic response to the user
+- Training phrase (Dialogflow): examples of user input used to train the model and match future inputs
+- Entities (Dialogflow): a category of things, such as colors or dates

+### 1.6: Implement a webhook

+- (None.)

+### 1.7: Next steps

+- (None.)

 ## Local Copy of the Code